 Personal Gotham: Vancouver, Canada

-In Greek mythology, Thanatos was the demon personification of death, a strange name for someone to choose who wants to spend their free time helping others.
-But that’s what a Vancouver man did three years ago when he decided to become a real-life superhero.
+In Greek mythology, Thanatos was the demon personification of death, a strange name for someone to choose who wants to spend his free time helping others.
+But that’s what a Vancouver man did three years ago when he decided to become a real‑life superhero.

-Wearing a black trench coat, black hat, and a green skull mask, Thanatos takes a community involvement approach to vigilante justice, passing out food and clothing to people on the street, even though he still keeps an eye out for any crimes that cross his path.
+Wearing a black trench coat, black hat, and a green skull mask, Thanatos takes a community‑involvement approach to vigilante justice, passing out food and clothing to people on the street, even though he still keeps an eye out for any crimes that cross his path.

 Real Name: Benjamin Fodor